 1989 Non-Existent Grand Prix

 The non-existent Grand Prix of 1989 was won by nobody because it was held on Christmas Day and didn’t actually happen.
-This race is famous for being the only grand prix in history where there were no finishers - a situation made possible by the fact there were no starters BECAUSE IT WAS CHRISTMAS!
+This race is famous for being the only grand prix in history where there were no finishers – a situation made possible by the fact there were no starters and no entrants, because it was Christmas.